NilFoundation/proof-market-toolchain/gitbook-docs/market/economics.md

 This is what happens if such a request is found and there's already proof for it:

 * The new request immediately goes into the **completed** state.
-* The proof requester pays commissions to the Proof Market, the circuit developer, the proof producer who generated the proof for the existing request, and the proof requester of the original request.
+* The proof requester pays commissions to Proof Market, the circuit developer, the proof producer who generated the proof for the existing request, and the proof requester of the original request.
 * Unspent tokens are returned to the proof requester.